We’ve reviewed hundreds of the best travel bags throughout the years – from the best hiking backpacks to the best laptop bags, we know bags.

 These are the ultimate packable backpacks – ones that can fold and collapse into a sleeve that is usually the size of a purse or tablet!
 These make for excellent additions to backpacking gear lists and are usually very affordable as well.

-The vibrant colours of the POKARLA foldable rucksack certainly draw the eye.
-It has a sturdy main structure which is resistant to general wear and tear as well as protective against rain and other weather conditions.
+Wandrd make some of the best gear on the market today and have now added their packable backpack to the range.
+It has a sturdy main structure which is resistant to general wear and tear as well as protection against rain and other weather conditions.

 Weighing just a few hundred grams, there are two zip-shut front pockets for smaller items of kit, pockets on either side for water bottles or an umbrella, and a mesh pocket with zip closure on the inside.
 An access point has been incorporated for use with water hydration systems.